Dawn of the Dead (2004 film): Contemporary response

-Retrospective
+Retrospective assessment

+George A. Romero (pictured here at the 2007 San Diego Comic-Con) expressed dissatisfaction with the remake upon its release.

-In 2005, George A. Romero spoke briefly of how dissatisfied he was with Dawn of the Dead during an interview with actor Simon Pegg for Time Out.
-Romero said although the remake could pass for a good action film, he thought it was aimless and "more of a video game" for that matter, as well as maintained he was "not terrified of things running at me".
-In a 2024 interview with The Hollywood Reporter, Pegg said he was a fan of the film but the title, the use of which he felt merely depended on the popularity of the Romero version: "They could have called it Deadish, which was a great line in the film that one of the actors used, and it still would have been a great film, but when you just take a title because people recognize it, it's so disrespectful to the original."
+In a 2005 interview with actor Simon Pegg for Time Out, George A. Romero described the remake as an effective action film, even though he felt it eventually lost its deeper purpose, becoming more like a video game in its emphasis on fast-moving threats and spectacle.
+He criticized it for lacking the underlying thematic substance he considered essential.
+In a 2024 interview with The Hollywood Reporter, Pegg described the remake as a "great movie", but criticized Snyder's decision to stick with the title Dawn of the Dead, saying, "They could have called it Deadish, which was a great line in the film that one of the actors used, and it still would have been a great film, but when you just take a title because people recognize it, it's so disrespectful to the original."

-Numerous publications have named Dawn of the Dead as Zack Snyder's best film.
+Numerous publications have named Dawn of the Dead Snyder's best film.
 (Note: Attributed to multiple references:) Revisiting the film on its 15th anniversary in 2019, Joe Lipsett wrote the following verdict for Bloody Disgusting:

 Fifteen years later, Dawn of the Dead completely holds up.
 The film's flaws are mostly at the character level, though having a dumb zombie baby and a few undeveloped red shirts in the mix is hardly a deal breaker.
 The action – particularly the opening scene and the propane explosion climax – in addition to the fantastic special effects makeup, the brief flirtation with found footage, and the reverence for its source text while introducing something new makes 2004's Dawn of the Dead one of the best remakes on the market.